 - button/coin batteries

-- products containing button/coin batteries which are supplied to consumers.
+- products containing button/coin batteries.

-They explain how products and their packaging should be designed, and the warnings and safety information that must be provided with them.
+The standards explain how products and their packaging should be designed, and the warnings and safety information that must be provided with them.

 What’s out of scope

 The standards don’t apply to these kinds of batteries: